SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 and tuples can be used as parameter types.
 Variadic parameters cannot be used.

 ..
-TODO: Update this section if, as, and when variadics start working for initializers.
+FIXME: Update this section if, as, and when variadics start working for initializers.
    The fact that they don't work currently is rdar://16535434.

 The following example defines a structure to store temperatures expressed in the Celsius scale.